apiobuild/platform/content/team/yuchien.md

 ---
 title: Yu Chien Liu
 weight: 2
-profile_img: images/yuchien.png
-description: Everything but engineering with no time on her hand
+image: /images/yuchien.png
 linkedin: https://www.linkedin.com/in/yuchienliu/
 ---

+Everything but engineering with no time on her hand